-The factors that impact an insured rights under a policy can be complex, ambiguous and confusing.
-Some rights that an insured is entitled to under one type of policy might not be available under other types of coverage.
+The factors that impact an insured's rights under a life insurance policy can be complex, ambiguous and confusing.
+Some rights that an insured is entitled to under one type of insurance policy might not be available under other types of policies.
 The confusing range of factors that impact a policyholder’s rights make it important that an insured review all policies and be aware of such critical issues as covered perils, policy limits, and expiration dates.
 Because a life insurance policy may be in place for years before any benefits are paid, it can be easy to overlook a renewal date.
-This is why keeping a summary of important information and calendaring key dates even if they are far in the future can be a good idea.
+This is why keeping a summary of important information and calendaring key dates even if they are far in the future is a good idea.

 The trial judge concluded that Lovallo had the same rights in the policy as her former husband who surrendered his rights as part of the division of property during the couple’s divorce.
-Based on this assumption, the trial judge concluded that she was entitled to notice of her right to renew the policy as the date of expiration approached.
+The trial judge when on to find that she was entitled to notice of her right to renew the policy as the date of expiration approached.
 The trial judge pointed out that Lovallo advised the insurance company regarding her rights in the life insurance policy based on the marital settlement agreement between the couple.
 The trial judge granted summary judgment in favor of Lovallo on the issue of her right to notice prior to expiration of the life insurance policy.